Texas drive-through voting upheld as judge blocks Republican bid to reject ballots

 The plaintiffs had accused Harris County Clerk Chris Hollins, a Democrat, of acting illegally when he allowed drive-through voting as an alternative during the coronavirus pandemic.

-U.S. District Judge Andrew Hanen said the plaintiffs lacked standing to bring the case.
-“I find that when you balance the harms you’ve got to weigh in favor of counting the votes,” he added.
+In a written order, U.S. District Judge Andrew Hanen said the plaintiffs lacked standing to bring the case and waited too long to sue.

-The judge also faulted the plaintiffs for waiting until Oct.
-28 to file their case in his court even though drive-through voting was used without challenge in July primary runoffs.

-“Didn’t we test this in the primaries this summer?,” Hanen said during a three-hour hearing, adding: “Why am I just getting this case?”
+“To disenfranchise over 120,000 voters who voted as instructed the day before the scheduled election does not serve the public interest,” the judge wrote.

 Jared Woodfill, a lawyer for the plaintiffs, told reporters they will appeal to the U.S. 5th Circuit Court of Appeals.
 They will also appeal a similar loss in state court on Sunday to the U.S. Supreme Court, Woodfill said.